headshot

 My research focuses on visual perception from a computational perspective.

-I am also interested in philosophy of cognitive science, particularly on the concept of “mental representation”.
+I am also interested in the philosophy of cognitive science, particularly in the concept of “mental representation.”
 My most recent philosophical work focuses on the probabilistic nature of mental representations in visual processing.
-I am also interested in examining how perceptual grouping processes can help us in resolving the discrepancy between our rich visual conscious experience and the classic findings in vision science showing limited capacity of visual working memory.

 To see my most recent publications, please visit my GoogleScholar page: